spacerumsfeld-code/JS-Data-Structures-Algorithm-Refresher/README.md

 suite to assess their work.
 Additionally, those already quite familiar with DSA but who are not familiar with Javascript may gain utility seeing implementations in the language.
 # How to Use
 Begin with Section 1 and proceed in numerical order from there.
-As you proceed, take a gander at the Practice Problems Section to test your knowledge -- each block of practice problems comes complete with a test suite to assess your progress.
+As you proceed, take a gander at the Practice Problems Section to test your knowledge -- each block of practice problems comes with a test suite to assess your progress.

 # Get Started
 1. Clone this repository